 The Power of Networks to Improve Education

-Ayllú Solar is part of the initiatives of the territorial networks of schools that, from the use of the Project-based Learning (PBL) methodology, approaches the development of innovation skills around territorial opportunities.
+Ayllú Solar is part of the initiatives of the territorial networks of schools that, from the use of the Project-Based Learning (PBL) methodology, addressed the development of innovation skills around territorial opportunities.

-The initiative seeks to contribute with the development of capacities in people and communities, so the Region of Arica and Parinacota achieves sustainable development using solar energy.
+The initiative, which was developed since 2017 and ended in June, 2020, seeked to contribute to the development of capacities in people and communities, so that the Arica and Parinacota Region achieves sustainable development through the use of solar energy.